WorkshopGitcodev/collab-faircode/README.md

 # collab-faircode
-A demo for working on collaborative development using the forking model
+A demo for working on collaborative development using a shared workflow.